 When the bus is suspended, an application which supports remote wake up (advertised to the host via the configuration descriptor) may call this function to initiate remote wake up signaling to the host.
-If the remote wake up feature has not been disabled by the host, this will cause the bus to resume operation within 20mS.
-If the host has disabled remote wake up, false will be returned to indicate that the wake up request was not successful.
+If the remote wake up feature has not been disabled by the host, this causes the bus to resume operation within 20mS.
+If the host has disabled remote wake up, false is returned to indicate that the wake up request was not successful.